neiljmcl/angular-seed/README.md

 npm install
 ```

+NB: if you're behind a firewall `git config --global url."https://".insteadOf git://` is your friend.

 Behind the scenes this will also call `bower install`.
 You should find that you have two new
 folders in your project.